Home / About Masai Mara

 Your Home in the Masai Mara

 Of all the places to rest your head in the Masai Mara, few offer the combination of intimacy, authentic bush atmosphere, and genuine warmth that defines Mtito Safari Camp.
-Nestled between the Naboisho and Nashulai conservancies along the banks of the beautiful Talek River, just 7 kilometres from the Sekenani Gate, Mtito is a gold eco-rated property that has earned its reputation as one of the Mara’s most cherished and distinctive safari retreats.
+Nestled between the Naboisho and Nashulai conservancies along the banks of the beautiful Talek River, just 7 kilometres from the Sekenani Gate, Mtito is a gold eco-rated property.

-The camp’s setting is outstanding — surrounded by scattered acacia trees, golden grasslands, distant hills, and the crystal-clear flow of the Talek River.
-The proximity to both the national reserve and the flanking conservancies gives guests the best of all possible safari worlds: big-game day drives in the reserve, and night drives, walking safaris, and off-road driving in the conservancies.
+The camp’s setting is outstanding, surrounded by scattered acacia trees, golden grasslands, distant hills, and the crystal-clear flow of the Talek River.
+The proximity to both the national reserve and the flanking conservancies gives guests the best of all possible safari worlds.

 Dining & Hospitality

-Food at Mtito Safari Camp is a genuine highlight, and one of the details that guests consistently celebrate.
-Much of the produce served is grown in the camp’s own organic garden — fresh vegetables, herbs, and fruits harvested just metres from the kitchen and transformed into extraordinary meals by the camp’s talented culinary team.
+Food at Mtito Safari Camp is a genuine highlight.
+Much of the produce served is grown in the camp’s own organic garden, including fresh vegetables, herbs, and fruits harvested just metres from the kitchen.

 Meals are served both indoors and outdoors.
-The camp offers classic English breakfasts, picnic lunches for out on safari, and four-course dinners served under the stars.
-Bush breakfasts eaten in the field at sunrise — with birdsong as the soundtrack and a view across the open plains — are a signature experience.
+The camp offers classic English breakfasts, picnic lunches for safari, and four-course dinners served under the stars.
+Bush breakfasts eaten in the field at sunrise are a signature experience.

 Activities & Services